Check out the many different student clubs and organizations you can participate in for the School of Psychology, Sociology and Rural Studies.

 Alpha Kappa Delta (AKD) is the international honor society of sociology.
 A, K and D are the first letters of Athropon Katamannthanein Diakonesin, which means "to investigate humanity for the purpose of service".
 Members of AKD promote excellence in the study of sociology, research of social problems and intellectual activities that lead to improvement in human conditions.

-The Department of Sociology and Rural Studies supports the Human Services Club.
-This club provides students with an arena conducive to the discussion of sociological ideas.
+The Human Services Club provides students with an arena conducive to the discussion of sociological ideas.
 Members network, learn about graduate schools, professional conferences, job opportunities and mentoring opportunities with colleagues and professors.

 The Membership requirements are: